zng-ui/zng/TODO/_current.md

+* Parallel render.
+    - Hit test does not work correctly in window example close layer.
+        - Issue observable in all pop-ups, including the scroll menu.
+        - Issue is  `set_hit_index`?
+    - Update transforms of reused branches in parallel (`self_and_descendants_par`).

 * Implement `par_fold_reduce` for `BoxedUiNodeList`.
     - The problem is the custom accumulator `T`, need to smuggle this type pass the `dyn`.